 Drake Warren is a policy researcher at the RAND Corporation.
 His research interests span several areas of national security.
 Throughout his career, much of his work has focused on management of national security organizations, especially in their research, development, test, and evaluation organizations and industrial base.
 In addition, his strategic foresight work utilizes a variety of qualitative and quantitative methods to help leaders understand future dynamics and risks.
 He also conducts research in geography and spatial analysis, often focusing on economic, societal, and organizational resilience to disruptive events such as hurricanes and terrorist attacks.
-Warren has also worked at Sandia National Laboratories, focusing on homeland security, nuclear policy, and management issues.
+He has also worked at Sandia National Laboratories, focusing on homeland security, nuclear policy, and management issues.
 He earned his PhD in spatial analysis from the University of Illinois at Urbana-Champaign, an MA in economics from Northwestern University, and a BA in mathematical economic analysis from Rice University.

 Anu Narayanan, Henry H. Willis, Jordan R. Fischbach, Drake Warren, Edmundo Molina-Perez, Chuck Stelzner, Kathleen Loa, Lauren Kendrick, Paul Sorensen, Tom LaTourrette, Characterizing national exposures to infrastructure from natural disasters, Rand Corporation (RR-1453z1-DHS), 2016